 Tbilisi, Moscow sign deal paving way for Russia's WTO entry

-Georgia and Russia signed a deal on Wednesday, removing the final obstacle in Moscow's 18-year bid for membership to the World Trade Organization, Georgian envoy Zurab Chiaberashvili told AFP.
+Georgia and Russia signed a deal on Wednesday removing the final obstacle to Moscow's 18-year bid for membership of the World Trade Organization.

-The Swiss-mediated accord will see international monitoring of cross-border trade through Georgia's Kremlin-backed breakaway regions of Abkhazia and South Ossetia, despite Moscow's initial rejection of external oversight.
+The Swiss-mediated accord, described "a victory" by Tbilissi, will see international monitoring of cross-border trade through Georgia's Kremlin-backed breakaway regions of Abkhazia and South Ossetia, despite Moscow's initial rejection of external oversight.

 As a member of the WTO, Georgia is able veto any membership bids.
-But after months of Swiss-mediated talks, Tbilisi and Moscow finally reached a bilateral agreement.
+After months of Swiss-mediated talks, Tbilisi and Moscow finally reached a bilateral agreement.

-With Georgia's opposition removed, a formal negotiating session on Russia's accession will open Thursday, when the 62 countries participating actively in discussions over Moscow's membership are expected to rubberstamp the overall agreement.
+With Georgia's opposition removed, a formal negotiating session on Russia's accession will open Thursday, when the 62 countries participating actively in discussions on Moscow's membership are expected to rubberstamp the agreement.

-After the first green light from Thursday's meeting, a second approval would be required from the entire membership to confirm the accession.
+After the first green light from Thursday's meeting, a second approval would be required from all 153 WTO members to confirm the accession.

 This approval is likely to be made during a conference of ministers in mid-December.